Useful Information & Documents

 Having previously consulted with schools on the opportunity to expand their existing Special Educational Needs and Disabilities (SEND) offer, or offer new SEND provision, Ashley School expressed an interest to provide an additional forty places for KS3 and 4 pupils.

-On the 12th of September 2024, the Executive Board at Halton Borough Council approved progression of this proposal to a statutory consultation, which is being held from 23rd September 2024 – 21st October 2024.
+On the 12 September 2024, the Executive Board at Halton Borough Council approved progression of this proposal to a statutory consultation, which was held from 23 September 2024 – 21 October 2024.

 Charlotte Finch